AndrewCarroll/AndrewCarroll.github.io/_posts/2025-12-23-the-virtual-cell-will-be-more-like-GWAS-than-AlphaFold.md

 However, I don’t think the experience with transcriptome foundational models will manifest in that way.
 I think the experience will look more like how we use GWAS.

+## Why are people excited and why is this area is very hard

+Breakthroughs in models are preceded and enabled by breakthroughs in data collection methods combined with breakthroughs in metrics that allow their measurement.
+AlphaFold depended on PDB structures and CASP evaluations, ImageNet contained both the data and metrics needed to nucleate the deep learning for image classification.
+The combination of genome in a bottle data and comparators enabled substantial improvement in sequence methods, as well as analysis methods like variant calling and genome assembly.

+One reason for excitement is that we have major breakthroughs in data generation.
+The cost to barcode cells and sequence RNA at scale has fallen dramatically, companies are competing on solutions that with a single run simultaneously image a slide.
+Proteomics assays are scaling into this space.
+Which is one reason multiple efforts have formed to build something like the ImageNet for the transcriptome.

+I agree this is very exciting.
+And I love how open the datasets have been.
+But there are two areas where we still have obstacles to overcome.
+The first is that experimental batch effects are very strong in these assays.
+Which sequencer you use, which kits you use, how you prepare the RNA, how you handle the cells before preparation can all have large effects.
+So the majority of the difference between two datasets can be effectively “non-biological” in the sense that what you would learn doesn’t correspond to the parts of the biology you want to learn.

+This interacts with the second problem.
+Our metrics to understand model quality are still weak.
+Metrics like “how well did you reconstruct the dataset” run into the issue that doing well on that is a lot about modeling the specifics of the assay error.
+Other metrics like “predicting cell type” have an issue that what the label is often is artificial (e.g. what is a “cell type”).

+You might think I am pessimistic about this area.
+That’s not the case, I’m very excited.
+But I think the ways these models will be best used will follow a specific path.

 ## Lessons from Mendelian Genetics and GWAS